 Kreisberg: Yes, I love her!!!
 Just because, well, I do and also because she is so out there and she channels so many different primary processes–half-truths, cryptic truths, delusions and allusions and HBS promo.
 It’s jazz and rap and the Andrew Sisters all in one.

 P&Q: You’re speaking to me, Sandy.
 I’m musically eclectic.
-OK, from the top, is there a big misconception in that interview, in your opinion?
+OK, from the top, is there a big misconception in Dee’s interview, in your opinion?

 Kreisberg: Her insistence that the process is an attempt to create a “salad” (her word) when in truth the process is an attempt to weed out less robust tomatoes.
 The process is constrained, of course, by the need to fill buckets, in terms of industry, gender, internationals, etc. But we all know that.
 What we want to hear is how selections are made within those buckets.
 But she never gets granular about that.
 It is all about tossing a salad.